timkphd/HPC/docs/Documentation/Applications/LBMcfd.md

 ```

 !!! note
-    For available modules on Gila, see the [Gila modules page](../Systems/Gila/modules.md).
-For partition details and node specifications, see the [Gila running page](../Systems/Gila/running.md).
+    See the [Gila Modules page](../Systems/Gila/modules.md) for information on the module system.
+For partition details and node specifications, see the [Running on Gila page](../Systems/Gila/running.md).

 ### M-Star on Gila (NVIDIA A100)